-- Please take the time to evaluate this course and add any comments you may have. - We value your feedback.
-We will tabulate responses and comments.
-These summaries will be used in the formation of future courses on any specific topic that our participating providers find beneficial - Future courses may be held regionally, face-to-face, or via webinars.
-Our intent is to keep all of you informed as much as possible
+- Please take the time to evaluate this course and add any comments you may have. - We will tabulate responses and comments.
+These summaries will be used in the formation of future courses on any specific topic that our participating providers find beneficial. - Future courses may be held regionally, face-to-face, or via webinars.
+Our intent is to keep all of you informed as much as possible.